geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While, like the vault of heaven, in dazzling light, The scattered lamps adorn its fleecy white,
 Light forms of fire the hall majestic fill,
-And move obedient to their monarch's will ;
+And move obedient to their monarch's will;
 Who by his beauteous bride, in awful state,
 Rais'd on a throne of fiery splendour sate,
 And round his graceful form such lustre plays,
 That e'en the sprites are dazzled as they gaze.

-Before them Leonora stood ; her air
+Before them Leonora stood; her air
 And mournful eye a fruitless suit declare,
 In vain she strove by prayers her Veil to gain,
 And mild Spinthera urg'd her lord in vain,
 Sternly he frown'd, but when the knights he saw,
-His alter'd looks betray 'd surprize and awe ;
+His alter'd looks betray 'd surprize and awe;
 His glowing form and glaring eyes exprest
 The increasing storm that struggled in his breast, o 3